rishiba/doc_syscalls/03_glibc.rst

 way you should be writing your code.
 It wraps a lot of system specific details and all you need to know is to how to call the particular function, and what to be expected from the function and what are the return values the function will give you.

 ``glibc`` is the ``GNU Version of Standard C Library``.
-All the functions supported in ``Standard C Library`` can be found there + some added by the ``GNU``
+All the functions supported in ``Standard C Library`` can be found in the ``glibc``.

-.. todo::   Give an example of a function in Standard C and Not in GNU LibC

-.. todo::   Give an example of a function in GLIBC and not in Standard C.

 **For example:** Let us say that we have to find the length of a string.
 Now this is quite a small code to write and we can write the whole thing ourself, but it is a function which will be used a lot of time accross a lot of products.
 So the library gives you an implementation of this.
 As the function is present in the library you can safely assume that the function will work fine because of millions of people have used it and tested it.

 For the sake of understanding it better we will now go into the code of the library function and see if its similar to our code.